vulcainjs/vulcain-samples/09-Using stubs/README.md

 # Testing with stubs

-This sample shows you how to use stubs for a service.
+This sample shows you how to use stubs for testing service.
 It uses the sample code from sample 03 generating random customer

 ### Registering a stub

-You can tell vulcain to register a stub with :
+You can register a stub by executing a service with :

 - An environment variable ```SaveStubSession```
 - A http header ```x-vulcain-save-stub-session```

+By setting this property, service requests will be registered.

 Variable takes a string with the following format:

 - session-name[=filter]

-Session name will be use to save data.
+Session name will be use as an identifier to save data.
-An (optional) regex expression to filter which request will be saved.
+An (optional) regex expression can be used to filter which service will be saved.

 Since our sample has only one external request, we can use just the session name.